fullstackers/bus.io/README.md

 ```

-### #message
+### Server#message(data:Mixed)

 This will create you an object for building a message that you can deliver.
+The
+`data` can either be an object or an instanceof of `Message`.

 ```javascript